auth0/docs/articles/users/guides/read-metadata.md

 - `family_name`

 ::: warning
 Rather than storing profile-related information in `user_metadata`, you can edit these user attributes on the normalized user profile.
-If you want to be able to edit the `name`, `nickname`, `given_name`, `family_name`, or `picture` attributes on the normalized user profile, you must [enable a connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
+If you want to be able to edit the `name`, `nickname`, `given_name`, `family_name`, or `picture` attributes provided by identity providers other than Auth0 (such as Google, Facebook, Twitter), you must [enable the connection to allow updates to the normalized user profile](/connections/guides/allow-update-normalized-user-profile).
 When enabled, user attributes will be updated from the identity provider only on user profile creation and will be available to be edited with the Management API's [Update a user endpoint](/api/management/v2#!/Users/patch_users_by_id).
 :::

 ::: note